natanans/natanan.github.io/_pages/portfolio.md

     - Monitor
       Uses BigQuery to collect large amounts of data periodically and focuses on monitoring and analyzing the performance of both ad groups and campaigns.
 Key components include:
-      - **Data Analysis**: Reviews ad space performance, providing insights into which ad spaces yield the best campaign results.
+      - Data Analysis: Reviews ad space performance, providing insights into which ad spaces yield the best campaign results.
-      - **Pacing Strategies**: Ensures that pacing strategies align with campaign goals without overspending, helping campaigns stay within budget while achieving their objectives.
+      - Pacing Strategies: Ensures that pacing strategies align with campaign goals without overspending, helping campaigns stay within budget while achieving their objectives.

     - Planner
       Responsible for planning future campaign strategies.
 This submodule includes:
-      - **Blocklist Strategies**: Develops blocklist strategies at the ad group level to exclude low-performing or harmful ad spaces.
+      - Blocklist Strategies: Develops blocklist strategies at the ad group level to exclude low-performing or harmful ad spaces.
-      - **Bidding Strategies**: Designs optimized bidding strategies based on historical data and projected performance to maximize return on ad spend (ROAS).
+      - Bidding Strategies: Designs optimized bidding strategies based on historical data and projected performance to maximize return on ad spend (ROAS).
-      - **Pacing Strategies**: Plans pacing strategies to ensure steady and effective use of the budget throughout the campaign period.
+      - Pacing Strategies: Plans pacing strategies to ensure steady and effective use of the budget throughout the campaign period.

     - Executor
       Manages strategy execution at both ad group and campaign levels, ensuring that all planned actions are carried out accurately and effectively.
-      - **Strategy Implementation**: Executes the planned strategies on The Trade Desk platform.
+      - Strategy Implementation: Executes the planned strategies on The Trade Desk platform.

 ### Technology Stack